gbeckers/Darr/README.rst

 uniformly, in more complex ways.
 See the :doc:`api`.

 **Appending data**
-You can easily append data to a diskarray, which is immediately reflected in the disk-based files.
+You can easily append data to a dArray, which is immediately reflected in the disk-based files.
 This is big plus in many situations.
 Think for example of saving data as it is generated by an instrument.
 A restriction is that you can only append to the first axis: